Skip to main content

 • Photographs by Raquel N. Rodrigues, distributed under a CC-BY 3.0 license.

-Castle of Chaves → Adega Faustino
+Castle of Chaves → Faustino Cellar

-Adega Faustino
+Faustino Cellar

 • Its rustic interior features long wooden tables, stone floors, and large wine barrels behind the counter, creating an authentic atmosphere that reflects the culinary traditions of northern Portugal.
 The restaurant is not only known for its food but also for its cultural offerings, including a small museum, an art gallery, and occasional evenings of Fado music, making it a landmark of local heritage and conviviality.